1755kdd/cLDGC/README.md

 ## Reproducibility
 our codes are implemented step by step:
--run graph_encoder.py for graph encoding pretraining -run prototype_analysis.py for class-aware prototype extraction -run diffusion_module.py for conditional diffusion process -run graph_generation.py for condensed graph generation
+- run graph_encoder.py for graph encoding pretraining
+- run prototype_analysis.py for class-aware prototype extraction
+- run diffusion_module.py for conditional diffusion process
+- run graph_generation.py for condensed graph generation

 - test_condensed_graph.py is the codes for testing